jaketrent/jaketrent-blog/content/post/economic-downturn-tech-debt.md

 Software product companies usually sell a standard product that is meant to fulfill the needs of the general customer base.
 This is boxed software or software as a service.
 The point is that it's general.
 At least, that was the plan.

-Clients requests changes all the time, sometimes features just for them.
+Clients make requests changes all the time, sometimes features just for them.
 Per-customer customizations are expensive.
 But sometimes a company will fulfill the customization request because of the potential in coin.

 During an economic downturn, the amount of coin required to make a company cave to a customization request is lowered.